wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 using the commit cycle and two destination register IDs.
 Unfortunately, zSim does not model register write back on retirement.
 Instead, it simply assumes that registers that are committed after the uop is issued can be read from the broadcasting bus with zero dynamic overhead, while registers that are committed before the uop must be read from the physical RF.

+Another purpose of the scoreboard is to ensure that an uop can only be dispatched after all its source operands are computed by previous uops in the program order.
+Local variable `cOps` stores the minimum cycle the uop can be dispatched.

 ### Instruction Window